Skip to main content

 ELSS funds are a type of mutual fund.
 The suitability of mutual funds, including ELSS funds, depends on your goals, risk appetite and preferences.

-No, ELSS funds are not tax-free – they are subject to capital gains tax.
-However, investments of up to Rs.
-1.5 lakh in a financial year in ELSS funds can be deducted from your taxable income under Section 80C of the old regime of the Income Tax Act, 9161.
-ELSS funds have a lock-in period of three years, during which no withdrawals are allowed.
-Following that, capital gains on withdrawn units are subject to long-term capital gains tax.
-Capital gains exceeding Rs.
-1.25 lakh in a financial year are taxed at 12.5% plus applicable surcharge and cess.
+No, ELSS funds are not tax-free after the 3-year lock-in period.
+While investments up to ₹1.5 lakh in a financial year are eligible for deduction under Section 80C of the Income Tax Act, 1961, (old tax regime), gains on redemption are subject to long-term capital gains tax.
+Capital gains exceeding ₹1.25 lakh in a financial year are taxed at 12.5%, plus applicable surcharge and cess.

 Like all equity investments, ELSS Funds carry market risk and can experience high volatility, especially in the short term.
 Additionally, they come with a three-year lock-in period, which can make them unsuitable for those who need liquidity in the near term.